buddhasystem/pc2s/server/documentation/about.md

 Additional tags can be assigned as necessary to the Global Tag in a similar manner.
 The tags can also be detached from a Global Tag by removing the corresponding Global Tag Map objects.

+Global tags can be created at any point in time, even before their content (i.e. tags) are decided upon.

 #### Implementation